 Call/Text 602-456-1492 Ilove@boobiejuice.com

-Freeze drying breast milk is a common method used to preserve the nutritional properties of breast milk.
-Many parents wonder if the freeze drying process leads to a loss of nutrients.
-Research has been conducted to assess the impact of freeze drying on breast milk, and the findings suggest that freeze dried breast milk retains nearly all nutrients essential for infants.
-This article will explore the effectiveness of freeze drying breast milk and provide scientific evidence to support the claim that freeze dried breast milk retains its nutritional value.
+Freeze drying breast milk is a common method used to preserve the nutritional properties, but many parents wonder if the freeze drying process leads to a loss of nutrients.
+Research has been conducted to assess the impact of freeze drying on breast milk, and the findings suggest that freeze dried human breast milk retains nearly all nutrients essential for infants.

-Key Takeaways:
+Key Takeaways

 • Freeze drying breast milk preserves its nutritional properties and retains essential nutrients.